AMOT TCV

 The three-way valves

-AMOT 3-Way thermostatic control valves are the perfect “fit and forget” solution in cooling lubricating oil, engine jacket water, heat recovery and tempered water applications.
+AMOT 3-way thermostatic valves are the ideal "fit and forget" solution for cooling oil, engine jacket water, heat recovery, and tempered water

 TCV are internal-sensing, 3-Way thermostatic control valves, or temperature regulators, suitable for process control and industrial applications where fluids must be mixed or diverted depending on their temperatures.
 Simple to install, operate and maintain, they provide years of trouble-free, reliable temperature control without the need for external power sources.
 AMOT 3-Way thermostatic control valves are the perfect “fit and forget” solution in cooling lubricating oil, engine jacket water, heat recovery and tempered water applications.